mkofinas/locs/README.md

 ## Install

-The source code is written in Pytorch and uses PyTorch Geometric, PyTorch3D.
+The source code is written in Pytorch and uses PyTorch Geometric.

 Create a Conda environment using `environment.yml`.